dials/dials/doc/sphinx/beginners_tutorial.rst

  - :samp:`scan_varying=true` - allow the crystal orientation and unit cell constants to vary during the scan
- - :samp:`mp.nproc=1` - only use one processor (necessary currently for data in NeXus files)
+ - :samp:`mp.nproc=1` - only use one processor [#f1]_
- - :samp:`intensity.algorithm=sum` - use summation integration, other
+ - :samp:`intensity.algorithm=sum` - force summation integration instead of
-   algorithms are being added
+   the default profile fitting
- - :samp:`block_size=N` - for some N, split the data set into N degree blocks for integration, so as not to overload the computer
+ - :samp:`block_size=N` - for some N, split the data set into N degree blocks for integration, so as not to overload the computer.
+A sensible default will be chosen, but use this to override that choice.
  - :samp:`-i` - pass the images to process through the standard input e.g. from :samp:`find . -name *.cbf` to avoid issues with limited command-line lengths